 “Teak outdoor furniture is known for its durability, with examples like century-old teak park benches in England made from ship wood.”

 Teak might cost more than other woods, but it’s worth it.
 It lasts a long time and needs little care.
-Its weather resistance and natural beauty make it a top pick for outdoor furniture6.
+Its weather resistance and natural beauty make it a top pick for outdoor furniture.

 Cedar: Lightweight and Aromatic